-Your overall physical and mental health is directly tied to the health of your microbiome.
-So, what can you do to protect our microbiome and keep all those organisms nice and healthy if you have diabetes?
+In general, your overall physical and mental health is directly tied to the health of your microbiome.
+So, what can you do to protect our microbiome and keep all those organisms nice and healthy if you do have diabetes?

-Managing your blood sugar levels by choosing foods with fat, fiber, and protein is very important.
+Managing your blood sugar levels by choosing foods with fiber, protein, and healthy fats is very important.
 Elevated blood sugars are believed to disrupt our gut bacteria in some way and thus can increase the risk for infections and illness.

 Don’t take antibiotics unless you need them.
 Antibiotics wipe out bad bacteria in the gut, but they also wipe out good bacteria.
 So, make sure to talk to your doctor and determine if an antibiotic or other medication is truly needed.

-Get your pre-biotic fiber in too!
+Don’t forget to get your pre-biotic fiber in, too!
 Just like we need to add good bacteria (probiotics) to our gut, we also need to feed those good bacteria with prebiotic fiber.
-Prebiotic fiber can be found in plant foods like Bananas, Apples, Oats, Flaxseed, legumes, garlic, onions, and more.
+Prebiotic fiber can be found in plant foods, especially bananas, apples, whole-grain oats, flaxseed, legumes (peas, beans, lentils), garlic, onions, asparagus, artichokes, and both oat and wheat bran, among others.
+Eat whole foods whenever possible, versus highly processed foods that may include these (frozen meals, sugary cereals, etc.).

 Eat more plants

 Move your body in some way each day!
-And this doesn’t have to be a trip to the gym.
+This doesn’t have to be a trip to the gym.
 It can be anything you enjoy doing.
 Research has shown that consistent movement or exercise is helpful in maintaining a healthy GI tract and a healthy immune system.

 Manage your stress levels as best you can.
 Think about the last time you went through a mentally or emotionally stressful time.
-Usually, your tummy is the first organ to feel the effects.
+Usually, your tummy is the first part of you to feel the effects, along with your brain.
 Many people experience uncomfortable physical GI symptoms when they’re experiencing mental or emotional stress.
 Further proof that our GI tract is tied to more than just physical health.
+Our gut-brain connection is so important!

 Putting it all together